yxuansu/MAGIC/README.md

 ## Language Models can See: Plugging Visual Controls in Text Generation
 **Authors**: Yixuan Su, Tian Lan, Yahui Liu, Fangyu Liu, Dani Yogatama, Yan Wang, Lingpeng Kong, and Nigel Collier

+This repository contains code, models, and other related resources of our paper [Language Models Can See:
+Plugging Visual Controls in Text Generation]().

 ****

 ![MAGIC](/demo.gif)